VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 2. An extra button is added by the plugin at the right sidebar in the detail view of an entry

 == Changelog ==

+= 2.0.0 =

+* Add a bulk action to allow bulk downloads for all files from multiple entries.

 = 1.2.0 =